 Do not turn this table into a credential salary claim, a callback prediction, or a promise.
 Use it to understand the role family while the actual application decision stays tied to the posting and your evidence.

-RoleMath's current employer-language samples can say what appeared in the 2026-06-20 public ATS panel.
+RoleMath's current employer-language samples can say what appeared in the 2026-07-27 small dated sample of public job postings.
 They cannot yet say that a skill rose from last year, that employers are asking for a certification more often than before, or what hiring teams will want next year.

 That guardrail matters because application advice is easy to overstate.
 A current sample can help you choose keywords and build evidence.
 It cannot prove momentum, predict future demand, or tell you that a missing requirement is safe to ignore.